Dallas411/BlazorServerCrud/README.md

 # BlazorServerCrud
-This sample demonstrates CRUD operation on Blazor Server
+This sample demonstrates CRUD operation on Blazor Server with and without Radzen Blazor Components

 Freely inspired by https://ankitsharmablogs.com/single-page-application-using-server-side-blazor/